mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 ### Troubleshoot plugin migration

-As of Grafana 7.0, backend plugins can now be cryptographically signed to verify their origin.
-By default, Grafana ignores unsigned plugins.
+As of Mosaicoo 7.0, backend plugins can now be cryptographically signed to verify their origin.
+By default, Mosaicoo ignores unsigned plugins.
 For more information, refer to [Allow unsigned plugins](../../plugins/plugin-signatures.md#allow-unsigned-plugins).